TomSpencerLondon/OCP-Knowledge-Base-Pure-Java/src/com/codurance/ocpstudyguide/Chapter10.md

 G. A finally block is executed before the resources declared in a try-with-resources statement are closed.

 Answer: B, C, D
+❌ Incorrect
+- B was correct - A regular try statement is required to have a catch clause and/or a finally clause.
+- If a regular try statement does not have catch clauses then it must have a finally block making option B correct.
+- A try with resources block is not required to have a catch or finally block making option D correct.

+I didn't need option C - as there is no requirement a program must terminate.

 5. Which exception will the following method throw?